apache/incubator-devlake-website/docs/09-DeveloperDoc/e2e-test-writing-guide-zn.md

 ![image](https://user-images.githubusercontent.com/3294100/175067303-7e5e1c4d-2430-4eb5-ad00-e38d86bbd108.png)

-This solution is the easiest to use and will not cause any problems whether using in Postgres or MySQL.
+This solution is the easiest to use and will not cause any problems using Postgres or MySQL.
 ![image](https://user-images.githubusercontent.com/3294100/175068178-f1c1c290-e043-4672-b43e-54c4b954c685.png)
-The success criteria for csv export is that the go program can read it without errors, so there are several points worth noticing.
+The success criteria for csv export is that the go program can read it without errors, so several points are worth noticing.
 1. the values in the csv file should be wrapped in double quotes to avoid special symbols such as commas in the values that break the csv format
-2. double quotes in csv files are escaped, generally `""` represents a double quote
+2. double quotes in csv files are escaped. generally `""` represents a double quote
-3. pay attention to whether the colume `data` is the real value, not the value after base64 or hex
+3. pay attention to whether the column `data` is the actual value, not the value after base64 or hex

 After exporting, move the .csv file to `plugins/feishu/e2e/raw_tables/_raw_feishu_meeting_top_user_item.csv`.